Skip to content

 What is a Game Art Pipeline?

-A game art pipeline is a process that game developers follow to create visual assets for video games, including character Design, game background design, UI design, and objects.
+A game art pipeline is a process that game developers follow to create visual assets for video games, including character design, game background design, UI design, and objects.
 It consists of particular steps and techniques that start with planning and conceptualizing and end with final testing and troubleshooting before the game’s release.

 What Are the Steps in Game Art Creation?

 There are 3 steps in the game art creation.
-This production pipeline can be divided into 3 parts, similar to the 3D animation pipeline.
+This production pipeline can be divided into 3 steps:

 • Pre-Production